Best Luxury Trains in the World

 While the “Darjeeling Limited” may have been the product of filmmaker Wes Anderson’s imagination, you can embark on your own Indian excursion aboard the Golden Chariot, which offers luxury train tours through South India.

-Book your hotel in Seattle with Booking.com or Vancouver
+Reserve your room now in or Vancouver

 Pretoria, South Africa